freiz/terminator/README.md

 cd terminator
 make
 ```
-You can change the compiler suite in Makefile, the output is a static linkable lib.
+You can change the compiler suite in Makefile; the output is a static linkable lib.

 ### Step 3, Write an Example
 ```c++